-You'll then spend the next couple of months working within a departmental team engaged in project work.
-This is great opportunity to get involved in various activities and learn about the Civil Service and Fast Stream.
+You'll then spend the next couple of months working within a departmental team immersed in work.
+This is a great opportunity to get involved in various activities and learn about the Civil Service and Fast Stream.

 'Fast Pass' appraisal of your performance throughout the scheme aims to streamline your progression through the Fast Stream selection process.
 Your Fast Streamer mentor will be there to offer you support and guidance.

-Your two months in the department will be interspersed with a range of exciting centrally run events and the programme is then rounded off with a major closing event.
+Your two months in the department will be spread with a range of exciting centrally run events and the programme is then rounded off with a major closing event.